The Bear (TV series): Season 3

 The season 3 premiere of The Bear garnered 5.4 million views in its first four days of streaming, marking the best performance for an FX premiere on Hulu and the most-watched season premiere for any scripted series on the platform.
 This viewership represents a 24% increase over the season 2 premiere and accounts for streaming on Hulu, Hulu on Disney+ in the U.S., and Disney+ in available international territories.
 The Bear achieved the third-largest season premiere for Hulu overall and the biggest Hulu on Disney+ premiere since the bundle's launch on March 27.
-Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that The Bear was watched for 1,233 million minutes from June 24—30.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that The Bear was watched for 1,233 million minutes from June 24–30.
 It surpassed its previous peak of 1.01 billion minutes recorded shortly after the premiere of its second season the previous year.
-JustWatch reported that The Bear was the third most-streamed show in the United States in 2024, while in Canada, it ranked as the second most-streamed show of the year.
+JustWatch reported that The Bear was the third most-streamed show in the U.S. in 2024, while in Canada, it ranked as the second most-streamed show of the year.

+Season 4

+The premiere of The Bears fourth season was the seventh most-streamed title in the U.S. according to Nielsen, it hit 917 million minutes watched from June 23–29, marking a drop of about 24% from the 1.2 billion minutes reached during the third season's premiere the year before.